-The output of the wwUFH system depends on a series of factors of which the floor covering is perhaps the most visual and open to discussion with the client.
+The output of the UFH system depends on a series of factors of which the floor covering is perhaps the most visual and open to discussion with the client.

-Different floor coverings have different thermal characteristics and this is a key factor in a wwUFH design to enable consideration of any temperature limits of the chosen covering.
+Different floor coverings have different thermal characteristics and this is a key factor in a UFH design to enable consideration of any temperature limits of the chosen covering.

-The floor covering type should be considered at an early stage in the design process as it is almost always possible to adjust the wwUFH parameters or other elements of the build to accommodate the floor covering of choice if this is discussed early enough.
+The floor covering type should be considered at an early stage in the design process as it is almost always possible to adjust the UFH parameters or other elements of the build to accommodate the floor covering of choice if this is discussed early enough.

-Beama UFH members ascribe to design standards which accommodate these needs.
-An early discussion with a wwUFH supplier that is a Beama UFH member can give peace of mind when making these key decisions.
+BEAMA UFH members ascribe to design standards which accommodate these needs.
+An early discussion with a UFH supplier that is a BEAMA UFH member can give peace of mind when making these key decisions.

-A full list of Beama UFH members can be found on the Beama website.
+A full list of BEAMA UFH members can be found on the BEAMA website.